ckmanalytix/modularity-density/README.md

 neither splitting nor merging of the community structure improves the desired metric.

+Also included are extensions of the fine_tuned optimizations of both modularity and modularity density.
+These extended versions account for the constraint on the maximum community size, while optimizing the desired metric.

-Python implementations of fine-tuned optimizations of modularity and modularity density are in 'ModularityDensity/fine_tuned_modularity.py' and
+Python implementations of the original fine-tuned optimizations of modularity and modularity density are in 'src/modularitydensity/fine_tuned_modularity.py' and 'src/modularitydensity/fine_tuned_modularity_density.py', respectively.

-'ModularityDensity/fine_tuned_modularity_density.py', respectively;
+Where the extended algorithms are concerned, python implementations of the constrained versions (setting a threshold on maximum community size) of fine-tuned optimizations of modularity and modularity density are in 'src/modularitydensity/constrained_fine_tuned_modularity.py' and 'src/modularitydensity/constrained_fine_tuned_modularity_density.py', respectively.

-'ModularityDensity/metrics.py' comprises implementation of the metrics modularity and modularity density.
+'src/modularitydensity/metrics.py' comprises implementation of the metrics modularity and modularity density.

 Requirements